huggingface/transformers/README.md

 The library comprises several example scripts with SOTA performances for NLU and NLG tasks:

-- fine-tuning Bert/XLNet/XLM with a *sequence-level classifier* on nine different GLUE tasks,
+- `run_glue.py`: an example fine-tuning Bert, XLNet and XLM on nine different GLUE tasks (*sequence-level classification*)
-- fine-tuning Bert/XLNet/XLM with a *token-level classifier* on the question answering dataset SQuAD 2.0, and
+- `run_squad.py`: an example fine-tuning Bert, XLNet and XLM on the question answering dataset SQuAD 2.0 (*token-level classification*)
-- using GPT/GPT-2/Transformer-XL and XLNet for conditional language generation.
+- `run_generation.py`: an example using GPT, GPT-2, Transformer-XL and XLNet for conditional language generation
+- other model-specific examples (see the documentation).

 Here are three quick usage examples for these scripts:

-### Fine-tuning for sequence classification: GLUE tasks examples
+### `run_glue.py`: Fine-tuning on GLUE tasks for sequence classification

 The [General Language Understanding Evaluation (GLUE) benchmark](https://gluebenchmark.com/) is a collection of nine sentence- or sentence-pair language understanding tasks for evaluating and analyzing natural language understanding systems.